 Aside from seeing my pal Mickey, the pineapple-coconut breakfast bread was definitely the highlight of my breakfast at ‘Ohana.

-Disney has released some amazing at-home recipes lately.
+With everyone being home and baking a lot more than usual, Disney has released some amazing at-home recipes this past year.
 But, the ‘Ohana Pineapple-Coconut Breakfast Bread hasn’t been one of them.

 Luckily, I was able to find the recipe online.
 There are many out there, but the one that I used was on AllEars.Net.